Chuhtra/Query_Refinement_DSIT_Databases_2021/README.md

 # Environment cleanup

-To undo all the steps documented above simply do take these steps:
+To undo all the steps documented above simply take these steps:

 - Run `python3 post_cleanup.py` script to undo the database creations of the `db_preparation.py` script.
 - Run `deactivate` to deactivate the virtual environment.